stephanschoeman/PSData-in-python/README.md

 and that is about all you need to get started!

-Additional functionality (so far):
+**Additional functionality (so far):**
 - data.methodFilter = data.methodType.SWV will filter all plots on SWV.
 Also available: CV and EIS (not tested)
 - data.baseline: (only available for SWV)
-  -> .startPosition set to int value of the position that you want to use for the baseline -> .endPosition set to int value of the position that you want to use for the baseline -> .subtractBaseline set to True to plot the subtracted values
+  - .startPosition set to int value of the position that you want to use for the baseline
+  - .endPosition set to int value of the position that you want to use for the baseline
+  - .subtractBaseline set to True to plot the subtracted values